AM-2304/hostel_allocation/README.md

 # Hostel Allocation Project

 ## Overview
-The Hostel Allocation project is a web application built using Flask, a popular Python web framework.
+The Hostel Allocation project is a web application built using Flask.
 The application helps streamline the process of allocating students to rooms in a hostel based on their group information and the available hostel data.

 ## Features
 - **Automated Allocation**: The application uses an intelligent algorithm to efficiently assign students to rooms based on their preferences and group information.